Every new mom needs some help, but it may not be the kind you’re thinking. Here’s how to REALLY help a new mom after baby arrives!

 Offering to give a parent time to do anything on their own can be a great relief, especially if they trust you’ll do well.
-Offer to hold their baby for a while so they can nap, take a shower or even run to get their favorite coffee.
-Any little thing that helps them feel like a normal person and allows them to take care of themselves for a bit is a kindness.
+Offer to hold their baby for a while so they can nap, take a shower, scroll social media, or even do household chores that make them happy.
+Any little thing that helps a new mom feel like a normal person and allows them to take care of themselves for a bit is a kindness.
 Don’t be overbearing.
 Suggest helping and let them decide.

 Sometimes the best thing a new parent can ask for is for you to listen to them.
-Whether it’s completely putting your phone away while you’re there (so they have your undivided attention) or asking about how they’re doing, it can do so much.
-Listening and being supportive helps new parents know they’re not alone.
+Put your phone away so that they have your undivided attention and ask how they are doing.
+First time moms in particular need to hear that they are doing a great job (and will benefit from adult conversation), so be as supportive as possible.
+Listening and being emotional support helps new parents know they’re not alone.

-Being a parent is one of the most wonderful, joyous, and fulfilling things in the world – as everyone has said.
-But it can be one of the scariest, most overwhelming and exhausting things as well.
+Being a parent is one of the most wonderful, joyous, and fulfilling things in the world, but it can be one of the scariest, most overwhelming, and exhausting things as well.
 That is what no one tells you.
 Let your friend know that it is okay to talk to you and that you won’t judge.
 And as much as you adore that baby, their other children, and/or their partner, you are there for your friend.

 Change your Expectations

 When someone has a baby, that is the new focus of their life.
 And it really should be.
 Going out to dinner with friends, returning emails and texts, talking on the phone – these are things that your friend may not have time for right now.
-That has no bearing on their friendship with you, but your being understanding of it is for the absolute best.
+That has no bearing on their friendship with you, and your understanding of it is the perfect gift.